Code 2018 Project

 - December 1, 2016 – Publication of Draft 1 of update, beginning of public response period for first draft

-- January 2018 – Final Draft and Report to ACM Council
+- June, 2018 – Final draft presented to ACM Council

 Links to Related Articles